E2057SalihPoyraz/Python-Daily-Challanges/README.md

-# Directory for Python-Daily-Challanges on Clarusway Bootcamp.
+# Directory for Python-Daily_Challenges on Clarusway Bootcamp.